kgiusti/ombt/README.md

 each of which will start a server in the RPC group, then run

-  ombt.py --class 1000 --controller --conf transport_url amqp://127.0.0.1:5672
+  ombt.py --calls 1000 --controller --conf transport_url amqp://127.0.0.1:5672

-which will tell all the servers to create a client and make 1000 calls on the RPC server group, thenm report back the details.
+which will tell all the servers to create a client and make 1000 calls on the RPC server group, then report back the details.
 The controller process will then collate all the results from each process and print a summary of latency and throughput.

 To use a different driver you can either alter the transport url or use other configuration options, e.g.